Market sizing questions are often presented within a wider case, but they can sometimes feel like mini standalone case questions themselves.

 If your answer doesn’t look right, you may have made a miscalculation or a wrong assumption, so review your approach to remove mistakes.

-Check out our video examples of estimations question within the Pure Fresh Sandwich and Space Explorer cases inside the Interview Prep Course to learn how to nail this type of case questions.
+Check out our video examples of estimation questions within the Pure Fresh Sandwich and Space Explorer cases inside the Interview Prep Course to learn how to nail this type of case questions.